bradford-hamilton/Ruby-On-Quails/guides/source/active_job_basics.md

 The Purpose of Active Job
 -----------------------------
-The main point is to ensure that all Rails apps will have a job infrastructure in place.
+The main point is to ensure that all Quails apps will have a job infrastructure in place.
 We can then have framework features and other gems build on top of that, without having to worry about API differences between various job runners such as Delayed Job and Resque.
 Picking your queuing backend becomes more of an operational concern, then.
 And you'll be able to switch between them without having to rewrite your jobs.

-NOTE: Rails by default comes with an asynchronous queuing implementation that runs jobs with an in-process thread pool.
+NOTE: Quails by default comes with an asynchronous queuing implementation that runs jobs with an in-process thread pool.
 Jobs will run asynchronously, but any jobs in the queue will be dropped upon restart.